iBouce/JavaFX-Native-Inventory-Managment-System/README.md

-# NativeSMS
+# NativeIMS
-Stock Management System
+Inventory Management System Projectcreated with JavaFX, JFoenix for Material Desgn, SQLite for database and Intellij IDE.